The Sacraments . . . from the Catechism of the Catholic Church

 CCC 1323 “At the Last Supper, on the night he was betrayed, our Savior instituted the Eucharistic sacrifice of his Body and Blood.
 This he did in order to perpetuate the sacrifice of the cross throughout the ages until he should come again, and so to entrust to his beloved Spouse, the Church, a memorial of his death and resurrection: a sacrament of love, a sign of unity, a bond of charity, a Paschal banquet ‘in which Christ is consumed, the mind is filled with grace, and a pledge of future glory is given to us.'”

 CCC 1324 The Eucharist is “the source and summit of the Christian life.”
 “The other sacraments, and indeed all ecclesiastical ministries and works of the apostolate, are bound up with the Eucharist and are oriented toward it.
 For in the blessed Eucharist is contained the whole spiritual good of the Church, namely Christ himself, our Pasch.”

 First Eucharist Preparation at Holy Spirit

-First Eucharist is usually celebrated with 2nd Graders on the last weekend of April.
-Candidates are to be registered in the Parish, registered for the program, and enrolled in St Joseph School or the ECHO Faith Formation.
+First Eucharist is celebrated with 2nd Graders in April.
+Candidates are to be registered in the Parish, registered for the program, and enrolled in St Joseph School or Faith Formation Stations.
 A copy of their Baptismal Certificate is required.
-Preparation includes an initial interview, 6 sessions done as a group or at home, participation in the Rite of Enrollment, and a letter to the Pastor.
+Preparation includes an initial meeting, and 6 sessions done as a group or at home.
 Currently we are using the Growing Up Catholic curriculum, and begin preparation in January.

 First Sacraments Registration– Parents of children preparing for the Sacraments of First Reconciliation and First Eucharist should contact Cheryl Powell.
 For questions, please email email@example.com or call 270-842-7777, x102.